 Realism can be a self-defense mechanism against the insecurity that forms before the unknowability of reality, and if it indirectly teaches us to exercise mental muscles that contribute to discrimination, then there is even a moral impulse to resist it.⁸ Realism can help us have psychological and existential stability, but the cost can be grave.
 Furthermore, as peace isn’t merely the absence of war, security isn’t merely the absence of anxiety; rather, it is the capacity to stand confidently before what is difficult, terrifying, and anxiety-producing.
 Though when we are protecting ourselves with realism we can look like we are secure, in truth, we are not: our security is dependent on our environment — contingent, weak.
 Furthermore, an indirect desire to delete anxiety as opposed to face it can ultimately create anxiety when the effort proves fruitless, for ultimately, in reality being unknowable, anxiety is undeletable and its possibility will always be with us.
 Realism is a weak and doomed response that is ironically unrealistic, and it has no place either in reading or life.
 We should choose openness instead: we should hold our hands outward, palms upward, and open our fingers.
 We should let our world balance in our palm.

-In closing, this leaves us with a hanging problem: we need “the trance of believability” to avoid Kierkegaard’s “infinite absolute negativity” (which is basically a deconstructive ‘eternal regression’ of everything we know and love through irony, cynicism, doubt, etc.), but “the trance of believability” can risk “the banality of evil” (which can entail “thoughtless evil” and the “discrimination of realism”).
+In closing, this leaves us with a hanging problem: we need “the trance of believability” to avoid Kierkegaard’s “infinite absolute negativity” (which is basically a deconstructive “eternal regression” of everything we know and love through irony, cynicism, doubt, etc.), but “the trance of believability” can risk “the banality of evil” (which can entail “thoughtless evil” and the “discrimination of realism”).
 To stop the IAN, we need to be able to posit “affirmative values, ideas, etc.” that feel like “something more” than an expression of individual preference, which means we need “values, ideas, etc. that feel authoritative,” but where there is authority, there is the risk of authoritarianism.
 How in the world then do we strike a balance?
 This is basically the question that haunts “Belonging Again” by O.G.
 Rose: how do we find a balance between “givens” and “releases,” “thoughtlessness” and “freedom?”
-Well, this is a massive question, and gets us into the topic of “Open Objectivity,” which will have to wait until “Beauty Saves” to expand on.
+Well, this is a critical concern, one we must continue on to consider fully.

 Inspiration from The Legacy of David Foster Wallace, Edited by Samuel Cohen and Lee Konstantinou.